Improve your command-line experience through directory zooming with fzf and fasd

 /home/gkapfham/working/research/writing/softwaretesting/databases/icsme2016-mrstudyrtool-paper

 What are the ways in which you navigate your file system?
-If you are a researcher, writer, or software developer who regularly uses the terminal window, I would also appreciate your feedback on the approach that I suggested in this post.
-So, please contact me to share your insights!
+If you are a researcher, writer, or software developer who regularly uses the terminal, I would also appreciate your feedback on the approach that I suggested in this post.
+So, please contact me with your insights!

 Since this blog post was written, I continue to use a wide variety of command-line tools to implement and test software.
-You can learn more about the tools that I currently used by checking the configuration files in gkapfham/dotfiles!
+You can learn more about the tools that I currently used by checking the configuration files in gkapfham/dotfiles and gkapfham/nixos!